dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 This `repo` specifically targets the self-hosting of Google Fonts, rather than using a link to their CDN, and how to integrate them into a Next.js app that uses Tailwind CSS.

-There are number of pros and cons for self-hosting, which have been discussed in many articles and blogs, I wont be detailing this here.
+There are number of pros and cons for self-hosting, which have been discussed in many articles and blogs, I wont be detailing these here.
 I have provided a few links at the end of this readme file, for further reading.

 ## Hosting Google Fonts is Free?

 Google Fonts are advertised as Open Source and free to use...

 But Don't take my word for it, (I'm no laywer and this is not legal advice)

 All fonts used in this example are sourced from Google Fonts under the SIL Open Font License (OFL) V1.1.
 I have taken care to incorporate the licenses into the self-hosting folders within the repo, which is requested in the OFL.

-Note: you should always read the font license information yourself since you're responsible for following it.
+:bulb: Note: you should always read the font license information yourself since you're responsible for following it.
 At this time Google Fonts use OFL v1.1, some use the Apache 2 license.
 The Ubuntu fonts use the Ubuntu Font License v1.0

 You should seek legal advice before self-hosting or using any Custom Fonts.